Released Date: Feb. 2013

 The Long-Term Hydrologic Impact Assessment (L-THIA) model has been used to estimate the long-term impacts of direct runoff and nonpoint source (NPS) pollution.
 L-THIA, requiring a modest effort to prepare input data, estimates runoff by SCS-CN method and pollutant loads by pollutant coefficients (Event Mean Concentration; EMC).

 L-THIA was originally implemented as a spreadsheet application and has been developed in ArcView 3 and upgraded to ArcGIS.
-A GIS-based L-THIA (ArcL-THIA) was been developed in the ArcGIS 10.1 platform to estimate long-term direct runoff and NPS loads, considering actual daily precipitation data.
+A GIS-based L-THIA (ArcL-THIA) was been developed in the ArcGIS 10.x platform to estimate long-term direct runoff and NPS loads, considering actual daily precipitation data.
 The easy-to-use philosophy was maintained with a user friendly interface, the model does not require profound knowledge and experience in ArcGIS.
 The author is Dr. Youn Shik Park, who can be contacted at firstname.lastname@example.org A short

 is available here: